Pattptr/heart_disease_prediction/README.md

 ## Dataset

-This project used [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) from Kaggle
+This project used [Heart Failure Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction) from Kaggle, which can be found in the data folder in this repository, or  downloaded it directly from Kaggle.
 ### Feature Descriptions

 | Feature | Description | Values/Range |